jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ## Setup local development directory

 > NOTE: Depending on your operating system there are two different steps.
 Please check your operating system version first before proceeding.
-To do so click the  > About This Mac
+To do so click  > About This Mac.

 **Mac OS => 10.15 (Catalina):**
 1. Copy and paste the following into your terminal: